Skip to Main Content

 Mixed tumor

-Support for patients with germ cell tumors of the brain and spinal cord
+Support for patients with germ cell brain tumors

 The impact of a brain tumor on a child’s quality of life varies widely.
 Some children with brain tumors show few lasting effects after treatment.
 Other children may have long-term problems.

-Some problems are the result of injury to the brain from the tumor and/or surgery.
-Other changes may be due to long-term or late effects of chemotherapy and/or radiation.
+Some problems are the result of injury to the brain from the tumor or surgery.
+Other changes may be due to long-term or late effects of chemotherapy or radiation.

-Patients treated for brain tumors of the brain and spinal cord should be watched for changes or problems, including:
+Patients treated for brain tumors should be watched for problems such as:

 • Speech, hearing, and vision problems